Colton Ford: Music

-2007–2025: Debut album and later work

-Ford signed with Outsider Music and released his debut album, Tug of War (2008), with R&B, house and funk influences.
-Ford began working on the album in 2006, with the tracks were written and composed by Ford and record producer Quentin Harris.
-Billboard called the album "a steel-solid second act", while Metro Weekly lauded Harris' sensual production as its central strength.
-Three singles were released from the album with their respective music videos: "Tug of War", "That's Me" (featuring Cazwell), and "The Way You Love Me".
-The latter single was distributed by Lucas Entertainment in 2007.
-Also in 2008, Ford was featured in Cyndi Lauper's music video for "Into the Nightlife" and performed on her True Colors Tour.
-His 2009 second studio album, Under the Covers, featured the dance covers from a variety of genres.
-The singer aimed to capture both the integrity of the original songs and his spirit on the album.
-His covers of Britney Spears' "Trouble" (2008) and R.E.M.'s "Losing My Religion" (1991) were released as singles in 2009.
-He was a featured singer on Chris Reece's The Divine Circle and Mischa Daniels's Where You Wanna Go, both in 2010.
+Ford signed with Outsider Music and released his debut album, Tug of War (2008), featuring house, pop, and R&B influences.
+The tracks were written and composed by Ford and record producer Quentin Harris.
+Billboard called the album "a steel-solid second act", while Metro Weekly offered more mixed reviews but stated that "Ford’s voice is actually better than, or at least as good as, many of today’s pop stars".
+Three singles were released from the album, each featuring a music video: "Tug of War", "That's Me" (featuring Cazwell), and "The Way You Love Me".
+His second studio album, Under the Covers (2009), featured dance covers of songs from a variety of genres.
+Daniel Villarreal of Queerty and the writers of Dallas Voice dismissed the generic and dated production on Under the Covers.

-Released in June 2013, Ford's third album, The Way I Am, incorporated a blend of dance, electronica, and R&B. He collaborated with producers such as Chris Willis and NERVO on the album, whose songs address themes of sex, romantic relationships, and self-love.
+Released in June 2013, Ford's third album, The Way I Am, incorporated a blend of dance, electronica, and R&B. He collaborated with producers such as Chris Willis and NERVO on the album, which Lopez and Raj Rudolph of EQ Music viewed as an improvement over Ford's previous releases.
 The album's uptempo lead single, "Let Me Live Again", reached number 41 on the Billboard Dance Club Songs chart.
 Ford subsequently released his EP Next Chapter in 2015.
 In 2016, Ford relocated from New York City to Los Angeles and departed from his management company.
 That same year, he released Glenn Soukesian, an R&B and soul album he considered a personal project.
-Ford temporarily stepped away from his music career following his mother's death and a challenging breakup.
-He returned in 2020 with the four-song EP Unity, which he wrote during the COVID-19 pandemic, centering its themes on unification, internal strength, and the right to freedom.
-The project was created by Ford and two creative partners, Ron Schrader and Spin Sista, known collectively as Woop Woop Productions.
-To promote "Stay", one of the tracks from the EP, Ford created an OnlyFans page and released an uncensored edit of its music video on the platform.
-His fifth and final album, Permission (2023), contains R&B and pop songs that delve into themes of lustful encounters, the joys and sorrows of love, and infidelity.
+Ford temporarily stepped away from his music career, before returning in 2020 with the four-song EP Unity, which he wrote during the COVID-19 pandemic.
+His fifth and final album, Permission, was released in 2023.